Welcome to Australia’s premier national Pinup Competition

 Love Lacey xx

-Miss Lolly Dolly - Miss Perfect Pinup SA
+Miss Lolly Dolly - Miss Perfect Pinup SA 2011 and 2013

 "I entered MPA on a friends suggestion, who said I had a pinup look.
 I went and did some research, bought a pile of books and started working with a wonderful woman - Joy Taylor - on creating some exciting pieces I could compete with... and then I became addicted and now where 50s everyday!
 I have always been a confident and self loving woman, but I really respected that this competition was hardly a competitive competition, but more like a celebration of the vintage glamour where like minded people can celebrate their appreciation for the 40s/50s together, share notes and make friends.
 I liked knowing that we all wanted to win, but not as the expense of being beautiful people inside.
 I made the effort to connect with the other girls before the competition at various gatherings, high teas and photoshoots because I knew these girls were special, and it was rewarding to see them grow and become more confident by the time we reached the state finals.
 For me, this competition has sparked a love and admiration for vintage glamour, it has shown me I can be different and wonderful at the same time and that I shouldn't be afraid to stand out everyday, that you can be in a competition and still love those around you, and that I am slightly addicted to the spotlight!
 Thank you Miss Pixie for making me a brighter light, and a happier woman."